SteveHanna/LinqToLcbo/README.md

 		Console.WriteLine(p.Name);
 ```

-### Query for a product's inventory at specific store
+### Query for a product's inventory at a specific store

 ```c#
 	var lcbo = new LcboDataSource();